 Contact the office that you are assigned to and a staff will be able to help you obtain the access code.

-My child is 12 years old and under, can I obtain the rights to their portal?
+My child is 13 years old, can I obtain the rights to their portal?

 Yes, you can become a proxy, which allows you to take over your child’s portal.
 As their parent/guardian this allows you to have access to their online medical records, request for appointments and request for prescription refill, on their behalf.
 To do this please contact one of our staff.